-6.1.6 Impact on Socio-economic Condition
+6.1.7 Impact on Socio-economic Conditions

-Proposed Jarmundi GSS will be constructed on 7.65 acres of land which belongs to the government and therefore would not require any land acquisition (through any involuntary mechanism / application of powers of eminent domain) or negotiations for purchase of land for setting up the project.
+Proposed Mahuadanr GSS will be constructed on 10 acres of land, which belongs to the government and therefore would not require any land acquisition (through any involuntary mechanism / application of powers of eminent domain) or negotiations for purchase of land for setting up the project.
 In addition, no encroachments or encumbrances within the land parcel either in form of agricultural or residential uses was noted within the demarcated site and as a result no displacement or adverse impact on livelihoods (of people) are expected because of the uptake of land to build the GSS.
-In terms of cultural and religious property, there is a temple and mela ground is located just outside the northern boundary of proposed site-any disturbance may lead to local community agitation.
+In terms of cultural and religious property, there is a graveyard located just outside the southwestern corner boundary of proposed site-any disturbance may lead to local community agitation.
 Other than this, no dependency of the local people on the proposed land was recorded during consultations with the community.

 However, several nominally positive socio-economic impacts can result from the project.
 There is scope for generation of indirect employment opportunities generated during the site preparation and construction phases of the project.
-It is anticipated that about 50 workers would be employed during the construction phase and it is expected that part of these workers, especially need for unskilled workers, would be met from local villages.
-There would also be a scope for some small contracts to be provided to local contractors for supply of construction materials, vehicles, tractors, etc. In addition, the presence of workers, contractors, engineers during the construction period is expected to stimulate a demand for economic activities (shops, restaurants, etc.) and increased purchase from local businesses.
-It should be noted that these opportunities would be in the short-term, as the operational phase of the project would involve the deployment a small number (about 8 - 10) of technical skilled workmen (mostly engineers).
+It is anticipated that about 50 workers would be employed during the construction phase and it is expected that part of these workers, especially need for unskilled workers, that also includes unskilled workers.
+The demand for the unskilled workers may be met from local villages.
+There would also be a scope for some small contracts to be provided to local contractors for supply of construction materials, vehicles, tractors, etc. In addition, the presence of workers, contractors, engineers during the construction period is expected to stimulate a demand for other economic activities (shops, restaurants, etc.) and thus giving a boost to increased purchase from local businesses.
+It should be noted that these opportunities would be in the short-term, as the operational phase of the project would involve the deployment of a small number (about 8 - 10) of technical skilled workmen (mostly engineers).
 Both the beneficial and adverse socio-economic impacts can be rated to be minor in terms of significance.